-The 2021 Gold Kookaburra is only the 2nd of its kind.
+The 2022 Gold Kookaburra is in its third year of production.
 This 1/10th ounce bullion was first struck in 2020 to celebrate the 30th anniversary of the Perth Mint’s first silver Kookaburra coin.
-It is offered exclusively by Dillon Gage.
+It is also struck in Platinum.
+Both coins are offered to Dealers exclusively by Dillon Gage.

-The reverse of the .9999 fine Gold Kookaburra features a kookaburra on a eucalyptus tree branch surrounded by native foliage.
-Also included is the inscription ‘AUSTRALIAN KOOKABURRA,’ ‘2021,’ the weight and purity, and The Perth Mint’s ‘P’ mintmark.
+The reverse of the .9999 fine Gold Kookaburra features a kookaburra perched on the edge of a birdbath.
+Also included is the inscription ‘KOOKABURRA’ (using the same new graphic style as Perth’s other 2022 coins), ‘2022,’ the weight and purity, and The Perth Mint’s ‘P’ mintmark.

 The obverse bears the Jody Clark effigy of Her Majesty Queen Elizabeth II and the monetary denomination.

 The Silver Kookaburra has been a very popular product from the Perth Mint for many decades.
 It was first struck in 1990 as a .999 fine silver coin.
 Last year, the coin was elevated to .9999 fine silver.